 Truck driver shortage and retention are hot-button topics in the trucking industry right now.
 Especially considering how essential the sector is to keeping America well-stocked!
-Think about it; when you buy groceries for your everyday needs, they’ve been transported by a truck!
+Think about it; when you buy groceries for your everyday needs, several trucks have most likely transported each item!

 So, although the freight industry is doing really well and has been faring well even during the COVID-19 pandemic, drivers are becoming a scarce commodity – and younger drivers aren’t replacing the aging pool of truck drivers.
 In order to attract a younger generation of tech-driven candidates, things need to change.